User1Jazz/Privacy_Policies/bdayo_privacy_policy.md

 Bdayo is not collecting any data about its user and will only use data that it has been provided with.
 It will prompt the user to enter information such as name, surname as well as the day, month and year of birth of an individual.

 ## 3. Data Usage
-Birthday data that is being provided by the user and store will be used by Bdayo to inform the user about the incoming birthdays.
+Birthday data that is being provided by the user will be used by Bdayo to inform the user about the incoming birthdays.
 Bdayo will present birthday information to its user at the start of the runtime.
 If Bdayo is uninstalled, the stored data will be erased as well.

 ## 4. Data Storage
 Entered data will be stored in the binary file format that will only be used by Bdayo in order to show, edit and delete birthday records.